 The scope of the Panel's functions has been changed to read: "The review and further development of standards with reference to FM broadcasting in the frequency band from 30 to 300 megacycles" (inserting FM).
 Dr. Baker found the change in title undesirable when the request was first made, and his letter of notification states he has not altered his position.
+Dr. he has not attered his position.
 Dr. Baker announced that the result of the mail ballot was "slightly in favor of the change".
-In the future, he said, this panel will be identified as "Panel 5 on FM Broadcasting".
+In the future, he said, this panel will be identi-fied as "Panel 5 on FM Broadcast-ine" ing".

-The Board shortly is expected to act on both FM and television reports, submitted last spring, recommending allocations in the ultrahigh frequency bands.
+The Board shortly is expected to act on both FM and television re-ports, submitted last spring, recommending allocations in the ultrahigh frequency bands.
 Each group was disposed to favor assignments for its particular type of service in the lower portions of the band.

 HALLICRAFTERS Co., Chicago, has presented \$5,000, representing over-time earned by employes on voluntary basis on D-Day, early last month to Brig.
-Gen. P. J. Carroll, commanding general, Vaughn General Hospital, Hines, Ill., to be used for benefit of wounded soldiers.
+Gen. P. J. Carroll, command-ing general, Vaughn General Hospital, Units of the base of the Hines, Ill., to be used for benefit of wounded soldiers,